 Like Charming Your Way to the Top, this book leans a little professional, providing tips for talking to people at networking events, but it also covers weddings, parties and other social situations.

-Overall, it’s got good tips that can help you stand out from the socializing crowd.
+Overall, it makes the list of the best social skills books because it offers good tips that can help you stand out from the socializing crowd.

 By John Neffinger and Matthew Kohut